-Financial Aid Programs are regulated by complex and voluminous regulations.
-There is a long-standing requirement that a college not award federal financial aid for classes that do not directly apply to a financial aid-eligible degree or certificate program.
-Specifically, the Student Financial Handbook clarifies (34 CFR 668.2) and states, "you cannot award the student aid for classes that do not count toward his degree, certificate, or other recognized credential."
+Financial aid programs are highly regulated.
+There is a long-standing requirement that colleges do not award federal financial aid for classes that do not directly apply to a financial aid-eligible degree or certificate program.

-This is not a new requirement.
-The U.S. Department of Education has recently levied audit findings against several institutions for non-compliance with federal regulations regarding disbursement practices.
-Institutional scrutiny is at an all-time high to ensure accountability with Federal Financial Aid policies and regulations.
+The US Department of Education has levied audit findings against several institutions for non-compliance with federal regulations regarding disbursement practices.
+Institutional scrutiny is at an all-time high to ensure accountability with federal financial aid policies and regulations.

-Using Fall 2016 as a test-group, we found approximately 25% of students receiving financial aid would have been impacted by having at least one class that did not meet course applicability requirements.
-It is expected that this percentage will continue in the Spring 2017 semester.
+We tested eligibility for fall 2016 students and found that approximately 25% of students receiving financial aid had at least one class that did not meet course applicability requirements.

 Where to Go for Help